danBamikiya/danBamikiya/README.md

 - As a <strong>web3</strong> developer, he is experienced in building dApps on different chains, crypto (both fungible and non-fungible) tokens, and smart contracts with <strong>Solidity</strong>, <strong>web3.js</strong>, <strong>ethers.js</strong>, <strong>Truffle</strong>, and <strong>Hardhat</strong>.

-<strong>Dan</strong> also speaks at tech conferences, is an <a href='http://nnedi.blogspot.com/2019/10/africanfuturism-defined.html'>#africanfuturism</a> advocate, a writer, and an ancient art lover.
+<strong>Dan</strong> also speaks at tech conferences, is an effective accelerationist (e/acc), a techno-optimist, and an ancient art lover.

 With a strong background in <strong>Science and Engineering</strong>, Dan also has interests in Quantum Computing, Nanotechnology, Particle & Accelerator Physics and is always happy to chat about them.